livvie1988/OliviaSkinner/Features.md

 ### <a name="thumbnail_preview"/>Preview videos by hovering the thumbnails

 Enables video preview while the mouse is over the thumbnail of a specific video.
+To listen to the video preview hold the Shift key.
+To mute it again release the Shift key.
+The default volume for the video preview is set to 50%.

 ---
 ### <a name="channel_video_count"/>Display uploaded videos number